-Dr. Maria Dillard is a Research Social Scientist for the National Institute of Standards and Technology’s Community Resilience Group.
-Maria is also a member of the National Construction Safety Team for the Technical Investigation of Hurricane Maria’s Impacts on Puerto Rico and serves as a project lead in the National Windstorm Impact Reduction Program’s Study of Hurricane Maria Impacts and Recovery in Puerto Rico.
+Dillard provides leadership for the National Construction Safety Team (NCST) statutory program.
+Dillard is also a member of the National Construction Safety Team for the Technical Investigation of Hurricane Maria’s Impacts on Puerto Rico and will continue to serve as project lead in the National Windstorm Impact Reduction Program’s Study of Hurricane Maria Impacts and Recovery in Puerto Rico.
 Her project focuses on the recovery of the services provided by schools and hospitals and the role of these social institutions in the recovery of communities following disasters.

 Prior to accepting her new position, Dillard served as Research Social Scientist for the Community Resilience Group at NIST.
 She has a PhD in Sociology from the University of Pittsburgh with a focus on the measurement of social-ecological resilience for coastal and island communities and a MA in Sociology from East Carolina University.
 Previously, Dillard was a Social Scientist for the National Oceanic and Atmospheric Administration’s National Centers for Coastal and Ocean Science and a researcher for the Veterans Affairs Healthcare Administration.
 She has professional experience in community engagement through positions focused on communications, public education, and community outreach for environmental, healthcare, and social issues.
 Dillard’s research is focused on community response to hazards and chronic stressors, the development of methods for measurement and modeling community resilience, recovery, well-being, and vulnerability, and the social dimensions of disaster.